-- The success rate of medication abortion is 95% or higher for pregnancies up to 10 weeks.
-12,15,19 - For 5% of patients, additional treatments may be required such as, repeat doses of mifepristone and misoprostol, additional doses of misoprostol, or in-clinic vacuum aspiration.
-ANSIRH research found that among 11,319 medication abortions, 5% required the use of an in-clinic vacuum aspiration procedure or additional medications to complete the abortion.
-15 - Medication abortion is slightly less effective in pregnancies at later gestations.
-12,19
+- The success rate of medication abortion is 95% or higher for pregnancies up to 10 weeks. - For 5% of patients, additional treatments may be required such as repeat doses of mifepristone or misoprostol or in-clinic vacuum aspiration.
+ANSIRH research found that among 11,319 medication abortions, 5% required the use of an in-clinic vacuum aspiration procedure or additional medications to complete the abortion. - Medication abortion is slightly less effective in pregnancies at later gestations.